Skip to content

 2 children playing on the weighing scales, there are 2 boys playing in the sandbox behind

-Children will begin to realise that objects smaller in size can be heavier than large objects and they will begin to predict what will happen when objects are placed on to the scale.
-Pupils will begin to understand equality when using non-standard units to weigh an object e.g. How many cubes are the same weight as the apple?
+Pupils will start to understand equality when using non-standard units to weigh an object e.g. How many cubes are the same weight as the apple?

 When discussing balanced scales, pupils are beginning to understand ‘equals to.’
-Through play and exploration learners will begin to understand mathematical concepts and abstract symbols.
+Through play and exploration learners grasp mathematical concepts and abstract symbols.

 Creating Potions in the Mud Kitchen

-A Mud Kitchen is a fantastic resource for introducing children to volume and capacity.
+A Mud Kitchen is a fantastic resource for introducing early years children to volume and capacity, linking to everyday life.
 As children fill different containers, they will describe them using mathematical vocabulary such as ‘full, nearly full, empty or nearly empty.’

 A little boy scaping chalk into a bowl of water, lemons and limes